 \section{Almost alternating diagrams of the unknot}

 Recall that a diagram $D$ is said to be {\em almost alternating} if it is non-trivial, non-alternating and can be changed into an alternating diagram by changing a single crossing.
-Given an almost alternating diagram we call the crossing which can be changed to obtain an alternating diagram the {\em dealternator}.
-We will refer to the crossing arc of the dealternator as the {\em dealternating arc}.
+Given an almost alternating diagram we call a crossing which can be changed to obtain an alternating diagram a {\em dealternator}.
+We will refer to the crossing arc of a dealternator as a {\em dealternating arc}.

 As the following remark shows, for every diagram $(D,c)$ there is a reformulation of $K_{(D, c)}$ in terms of dealternating arcs.
 We will sometimes find it convenient to use this alternative approach.